michull/ha-elternportal/README.md

 or do the following steps:

-1. Ensure that HACS is installed
+1. Ensure you have [HACS](https://hacs.xyz/) installed in your Home Assistant instance.
-1. Open HACS
+1. In the HACS panel, click on "Integrations".
 1. Click on the 3 dots in the top right corner.
-1. Select "Custom repositories"
+1. Select "Custom repositories".
 1. Set the repository to `michull/ha-elternportal`.
-1. Select the type `integration`
+1. Set the type to `integration`
 1. Click the `ADD` button.
 1. Search for and install the "elternportal" integration
 1. **Restart Home Assistant**